How Much Gas Does a Generator Consume?

 Tips to Reduce Generator Fuel Consumption

-•LED light bulbs.
+- Use LED light bulbs.

-•Limit high-energy appliances such as air conditioners.
+- Limit high-energy appliances like air conditioners.

 Conclusion